 Navigating tommorow's competition and regulation challenges

 Market power of corporate organisations is based on brilliant but sometimes debatable strategies, which brings challenges to policy makers, regulators and supervisors like the national enforcement authorities and the European Commission.
-How can markets and organizations function effectively, while taking into account legal and societal challenges?
-Why do companies behave the way they do, and to what extent is this behavior acceptable?
-In this highly international environment of powerful corporates and policy makers, competition, regulation and supervision challenges require profound expertise in both economics and law to be effective.
-This Master's programme prepares you for addressing these challenges in present or future markets.
+How can markets and organizations function effectively, while taking into account legal, economic and societal challenges?
+Why do companies behave (or misbehave) the way they do, and to what extent is this behavior acceptable?
+In this highly international environment of powerful corporates and policy makers, competition, regulation and supervision challenges require profound expertise in both economics and law.
+This LLM Master programme prepares you for addressing these challenges in present or future markets.

 Bridge the common gap between law and economics